Julius Vogel: Premier of New Zealand

 Vogel was premier from 1873 to 1875 and again in 1876.
+Vogel retired from premiership in August 1876 and celebrated his retirement with a ball in Nelson.

 From 1876 to 1881, he was agent-general for New Zealand in London, and, in 1884, he was again a member of the government of the colony.
 During his political career, Vogel worked generally successfully for reconciliation with the Māori people.
 In 1887, he introduced the first women's suffrage Bill to Parliament, but suffrage was not granted until 1893.
 He was knighted in 1875.
 He finally gave up the colonial office in 1887; from which date he lived in England and was the Agent-General for New Zealand.

 Vogel is best remembered for his "Great Public Works" scheme of the 1870s.
 Before 1870, New Zealand was a country largely dominated by provincial interests and pork-barrel politics.
 After Vogel, as colonial treasurer, proposed borrowing the massive sum of 10 million pounds, New Zealand developed a significant infrastructure of roads, railways and communication, all administered by central government.

-Vogel is also noteworthy as one of the few practising Jewish prime ministers outside Israel.
+Infrastructure included a 24,000-kilometre telegraph wire connecting London to New Zealand via India, Southeast Asia and Australia.
+The final piece was successfully installed 17 February 1876 at Schroder's Mistake, on the Whakapuaka native land block overseen by Hūria and Hemi Mātenga.
+The area was soon renamed Cable Bay.

 Since Vogel, two other New Zealanders of Jewish descent have held the premiership: Francis Bell, an Anglican who briefly became prime minister in May 1925; and John Key, New Zealand's prime minister between 2008 and 2016 who was not religious despite attending synagogue as a child on occasion.
 Benjamin Disraeli, of Jewish descent but Anglican, was Prime Minister of the United Kingdom contemporaneously to Vogel's premiership.

 Life after politics

 Vogel has a reputation as the first New Zealander to write a science-fiction novel: Anno Domini 2000, or, Woman's Destiny, published in 1889.
 It anticipated a utopian world where women held many positions of authority.
-New Zealand went on to become the first country to give women the vote, and, from 1997 to 2008, continuously had a female Prime Minister, while for a short period (2005–2006) women simultaneously held all five highest government positions (Monarch, Governor-General, Prime Minister, Speaker of the House and Chief Justice).
+New Zealand went on to become the first country to give women the vote, and, from 1997 to 2008, continuously had a female prime minister, while for a short period (2005–2006) women simultaneously held all five highest government positions (Monarch, Governor-General, Prime Minister, Speaker of the House and Chief Justice).

 In honour of this book, the Sir Julius Vogel Awards for New Zealand speculative fiction take their name from him.

 He died in London, having retired there in 1887 after electoral defeat.
 He had been an invalid for several years.

 On his death at East Molesey in 1899, Vogel was interred in Willesden Jewish Cemetery in London.